karsa-oy/mascope/README.md

 To reinstall the `mascope` cli and development environment, run:

 ```
-.\tooling\scripts\windows_dev_setup.ps1 -Update
+.\tooling\scripts\windows_dev_setup.ps1 -UpdateAll
 ```

 This is much quicker than the full install, since it doesn't install the global dev tools.
+To shorten the update, you can also update only the CLI with `-UpdateCli` or only the dev env with `-UpdateDevEnv` to save time.

 # Frontend